 - support scholarship, research, and grants related to community engagement

 - develop and maintain community partnerships

-- coordinate and promote Pioneers for Change (paid service learning internships)
+- coordinate and promote Pioneers for Change (paid community-based learning internships)

 - coordinate the Freshmen Day of Service.